Board of Internal Economy

 The Board of Internal Economy (Bureau de régie interne) is the body that governs the administrative and financial policies of the House of Commons of Canada.
 Unlike most committees of the Parliament of Canada, the Board of Internal Economy continues through prorogation and dissolution.
 The Board is presided over by the Speaker of the House of Commons.

 History

 The Board of Internal Economy was established in 1868, with the passage of An Act respecting the internal Economy of the House of Commons, and for other purposes.

 Membership of the Board

 The Chair of the Board

-The Speaker of the House of Commons is the Chair of the Board of Internal Economy; the current Chair is Anthony Rota.
+The Speaker of the House of Commons is the Chair of the Board of Internal Economy; the current Chair is Francis Scarpaleggia.
 The Chair is responsible for presiding over sittings of the Board, deciding on points of order, and for delivering a casting vote wherever a question before the Board cannot be decided.
 The Chair is counted when discerning the presence of a quorum.

 The Chair is established by Section 50(1) of the Parliament of Canada Act.